MTstateIntroStats/IntroStatActivitiesHybrid/01-KT-Module1.Rmd

 * **Sample**: subset of the population.

+* **Statistic**: numerical value calculated on a sample; for categorical data, a proportion is calculated, for quantitative data, the mean is calculated.

+* **Parameter**: numerical value of the entire population we are interested in; this is generally an unknown value.

 * **Sampling methods**:

     * **Unbiased sampling method (e.g., a random sample)**: on average, the sample will be representative of the target population; all observational units in the target population have the same chance of being selected.